kawin048/CLOUD_TASK1/README.md

-# Deployemnt of Web Apllication on ClouRun
+# Deployemnt of Web Apllication on CloudRun
 This repository contains the source code for a React-based TODO application.
 The application can be deployed locally or on Google Cloud using a containerized environment.

 # Prerequisites